HeyAero/HeyAero/README.md

 ![HeyAero Banner](https://i.imgur.com/8N15xFC.png)

 # Hey there 👋
-My name is Aaron and I am a trainee full stack developer @ [FutureProof](https://getfutureproof.co.uk/).
+My name is Aaron and I am currently a trainee full stack developer @ [Futureproof](https://getfutureproof.co.uk/).
 You can view all my work here or on my [Porfolio Website](https://aaron-yates-futureproof.netlify.app/).

+If you wish to get in contact, you can find me on [LinkedIn](https://www.linkedin.com/in/aaron-yates-27007316b/)

-## What I know:
+## What I have learnt:

 ### Programming Languages:
 ![Node JS](https://img.shields.io/badge/node.js-%2343853D.svg?&style=for-the-badge&logo=node.js&logoColor=white)